Proteome Dynamics @ Colorado

 PhD Student

-Jay Pavelka is a 3rd year PhD student in the Integrated Physiology program.
+Jay Pavelka is a 3rd year PhD student in Integrated Physiology.
 Their research explores the long-range communication between the heart and adipose tissues in the body, and how comorbidities of metabolic dysfunction affects cardiac health.

 Jay Pavelka, B.Sc.